pablotron/sha3/README.md

 See the `examples/` directory for more examples.

+## Usage

+To use this library in your application:

+1. Copy `sha3.h` and `sha3.c` into your source tree.
+2. Update your build system to compile `sha3.o`.
+3. Include `sha3.h` in your application.

+See examples in the `examples/` directory.

 ## Documentation

 Full [API][] documentation is available in the comments of `sha3.h`.
 If